ezekielaquino/KirbySeed3000/README.md

 Put all image image assets in source/images.
 When using images in html/templates/css while in dev just use `images/**/filename.xxx` as the src.
 It will be automatically be changed to `sources/images/**/filename` (when in dev) or `assets/img/**/filename` (in prod).
 Forget about paths, Just... `images`.

 ## Say hi!
 The is completely free but I'd love to know if you have found it useful or improved it in any way!
-Drop me a line at ezekielaquino@gmail.com or via [@the_ezekiel](http://twitter.com/the_ezekiel) on Twitter! or better yet, [Share it on Twitter](https://twitter.com/home?status=%F0%9F%8D%AD%20KirbySeed3000%20%E2%80%93%20A%20Kirby%20flavored,%20no%20frills,%20super%20simple%20build%20setup%20http%3A//github.com/ezekielaquino/KirbySeed3000)!
+Drop me a line at ezekielaquino@gmail.com or via [@the_ezekiel](http://twitter.com/the_ezekiel) on Twitter! or better yet, pay it forward and [Share it on Twitter](https://twitter.com/home?status=%F0%9F%8D%AD%20KirbySeed3000%20%E2%80%93%20A%20Kirby%20flavored,%20no%20frills,%20super%20simple%20build%20setup%20http%3A//github.com/ezekielaquino/KirbySeed3000)!

 ## License